riachandra25/Headlines/README.md

 Favorite button state with animation
 Search

-- if I had another two days, what would I have tackled next?
+## If I had another two days, what would I have tackled next?

 Improve the page swipe functionality
-Add few more unit tests and UI tests
+Add few UI tests
 Add more specific error handling
-Separate the reusable functionality in the code
 Add loading/error/empty article or favorite screen where needed with retry mechanism

-- what would I change about the structure of the code?
+## What would I change about the structure of the code?

 Because the target is iOS 12, implemented the feature supported on iOS 12.
 Otherwise could have used SwiftUI and Async await